NvC-DmN-CH/AutoVTF/README.md

 ## Details
 - Supports PSD files!
-- Updates VTF files while preserving settings such as flags, image format, version, and takes into account presence of mipmaps.
+- Updates VTF files while preserving settings such as flags, image format, version, and takes into account presence of mipmaps, and optimizes the target image format to be the opaque or transparent variant (DXT5/DXT1, BGRA888/RGB888, IA88/I8)
 - Images can be any size, they are automatically resized to nearest power of two
-- Can create a basic VMT by dropping a VTF into the "Make Simple VMT" option ($basetexture points to VTF path relative to `materials/`)